alchemauss/mauss/README.md

 ### `cookies`

-Handmade cookies for server and client side usage.
+Homemade baked cookies for server and client side usage.

 ***